krz/krz.github.io/_posts/2019-02-03-linear-regression.md

 #         1.7680, 1.7840])
 ```

-Before we move on, I previously said that pytorch has a `Linear()` layer built in, but we haven't used it so far.
+Before we move on, I previously said that PyTorch has a `Linear()` layer built in, but we haven't used it so far.
 Let's change this and modify our class to use the standard `torch.nn.Linear()`: